DrPugsley/Reddit-Archive-Host/README.md

 ## Usage
 #### Downloading posts:

-`python3 Post-Archiver.py [Subreddit]`
+`python3 Post-Archiver.py [Subreddit] [Time] [Number of posts]`

-This will download the top 50 posts of the current day from the selected subreddit in json format.
+`Subreddit` will just be the name of the subreddit you want to archive.

+`Time` will be the time range you want to archive.
+It will be day, week, month, year, or all

+`Number of posts`is pretty self explanatory; It's how many posts you want to archive.
+The maximum (due to reddit's json api limitations) is 100

 #### Hosting downloaded posts: